-An annual leakage rate of 11 percent is applied consistently across member states (Gschrey et al., 2011) from equipment in use mainly due to losses during refill (Schwartz and Harnisch 2003).
-No evidence has been found available from direct measurements which would suggest that leakage rates differ substantially between EU countries for this source sector.
-Figure 7 shows the default GAINS leakage rate applied to all EU-28 countries in comparison to the different leakage rates reported by member states to UNFCCC (2015) for years 2005 and 2010.
+Figure 11 shows the default GAINS leakage rate applied to all EU-28 countries in comparison to the different leakage rates reported by member states to UNFCCC (2015) for years 2005 and 2010.
 At the end-of-life the scrapped equipment is assumed to be fully loaded with refrigerant which needs recovery with recycling or destruction.

 The control options available for this source are different good practise options including leakage control, improved components and end-of-life recollection.
 These options are assumed to remove 42 percent of emissions banked in equipment in use and almost 90 percent of scrapping emissions (Tohka, 2005).
 Good practice options are already implemented in the EU as part of the different regulations controlling F-gases (see Table 24).
-For substantial further emission reductions, the use of HFC-134a (GWP100=1300), HFC-125 (GWP100=2800) and other high GWP blends need to be replaced by alternative low GWP refrigerants such as ammonia (NH3), HFC-152a (GWP100=140) or pressurized CO2 (GWP100=1) (see Table 20).
+For substantial further emission reductions, the use of HFC-134a (GWP100=1430), HFC-125 (GWP100=3500) and other high GWP blends need to be replaced by alternative low GWP refrigerants such as ammonia (NH3), HFC-32 (GWP100=675) or pressurized CO2 (GWP100=1) (see Table 23).

-Figure 7: Leakage rates from stock in industrial refrigeration in years 2005 and 2010 for different HFCs as reported to UNFCCC (2015) and assumption adopted in GAINS
+Figure 11: Leakage rates from stock in industrial refrigeration in years 2005 and 2010 for different HFCs as reported to UNFCCC (2015) and assumption adopted in GAINS